Spruce Grove Transit

 Local transit service

-Local transit service will be available on Route 568, effective Sept.
-3, 2019.
-Route 568 will run weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.
+Local transit service is available on Route 568, which runs weekdays from approximately 8:30 a.m. to 3:30 p.m. with service every 30 minutes, travelling in a counterclockwise direction around Spruce Grove.

 Where do you want to go?